 Civic investment in public art can strengthen a city’s identity and sense of place and contribute to economic growth.
 The City of Olympia designates that one dollar per person and one percent of major City construction projects be set aside for public art.
 Projects range from small local artist projects to major installations and design teams.
 You’ll find public art all over Olympia - in our neighborhoods, parks, public buildings, and streets!

 Olympia's public art is inspiring, thought-provoking, functional, and inclusive.
 Our goal is a public art program that is woven into the community and our daily lives.

-Olympia loves art!
-The City has an amazing public art collection of over 100 pieces.
-While it's always best to view great art in person, we have created an online story map with images and descriptions of each piece so you can tour our collection anytime.
+While it's always best to view great art in person, we have created several interactive online maps with images and descriptions of each piece so you can explore Olympia's art anytime.